Food By Themes

 4. Lek Lim Nonya Cake Confectionery

-Lek Lim Nonya Cakes started in 1967 after Mr Leck and his wife learned how to make kueh from a Peranakan teacher.
+Lek Lim Nonya Cake Confectionery started in 1967 after Mr Leck and his wife learned how to make kueh from a Peranakan teacher.
 They opened their shop in 1987, when ang ku kueh started to make appearances at first-month celebrations for babies.
-The shop is now run by third-generation owner Gavan Sing, who is the founder’s grandson.
-Besides the must-try Ang Ku Kueh ($1.30), another popular item at Lek Lim is Kueh Lapis ($1.20), which has 10 layers instead of the usual nine.
+The shop, which is within walking distance of Bedok 85 Fengshan Food Centre, is now run by third-generation owner Gavan Sing, who is the founder’s grandson.
+Besides their must-try Chufa Ang Ku Kueh (from $1.05+), another popular item is the Chufa Kueh Lapis (from $1.20+), which has 10 layers instead of the usual nine.

 Address: 84 Bedok North Street 4, #01-21, Singapore 460084